wguldin/portfolio/work/_posts/2020-01-20-scaling-up-a-design-organization.md

 * Added search ‘hotkeys’ to enable quicker task completion for people working in the system.
 * Unified navigation across the application, both increasing consistency and reducing technical debt.

-{% include image.html name="gh-contributions.png" caption="Code contributions are far from a perfect measurement of impact, but they do illustrate how early on it fell to me to implement many general improvements to the platform myself." %}
+{% include image.html alt="wguldin github contribution graph" name="gh-contributions.png" caption="Code contributions are far from a perfect measurement of impact, but they do illustrate how early on it fell to me to implement many general improvements to the platform myself." %}

 Although I no longer code directly much anymore, this technical background has been invaluable to help me understand how our product is built, and it helps me closely collaborate with developers.
 Building those relationships, and understanding developers’ work is key to getting a design vision implemented, and being able to iterate on a product quickly.
 (I’ve also had the chance to give a [tech talk on CSS architecture](/talks/), which was pretty cool!)

 ## Creating a Design Organization
-{% include image.html name="structure-1.png" caption="The initial structure of BriteCore's design team, once we began scaling up.
+{% include image.html alt="initial structure of britecore's design team" name="structure-1.png" caption="The initial structure of BriteCore's design team, once we began scaling up.
 Product designers were embedded on agile teams, which gave them a better understanding of their problem space." %}

 Into my second year at BriteCore, we began a large effort to rewrite key pieces of the application.
 Our product vision was to create a more flexible platform that could support more types of insurance using better configuration tools and less custom code.
 Given the complexity of our product suite, and based on industry guidance (Org Design for Design Orgs was particularly helpful), I set out to create an ‘embedded’ model for design at BriteCore.